 As a tabletop, it’s designed to be placed on the ground while sitting and looking through the scope or for placing atop a solid surface.
 Orion recommends a milk crate or table.
 If you wanted standing height, you’ll need to bring along a platform that provides it.
 Just remember that seeing quality is greatly affected by its mounting surface.
 As rock solid as a surface you can provide, the more stable your seeing quality can be.

 You may come across the 4.5 Astro and find that you can spend a little more and pull the trigger on a 6” or even 8” Dobsonian.
 It’s a very common move and a worthwhile one if you want the larger aperture and deep-sky seeing benefits.
-However, you will be compromising on field of view, weight, and portability.
+However, in my opinion you will be compromising on field of view, weight, and portability.

 Typically, the larger the mirror and longer the focal length, the longer the tube, the bigger the base, and the heavier the setup is with a narrower field of view.
 The 4.5 is not only a good starting aperture for a beginner, it’s also a great telescope for portable use for grab-and-go and instant viewing.
 It’s even a good alternative for larger, mounted models that require more work to hit the road with.

 Unfortunately, some buyers remain unimpressed with the StarBlast 4.5 Astro.
 One valid reason could be the poor accessories that are included with the telescope.
-There is a 17 mm and a 6 mm eyepiece included in the buy and unfortunately, the 6 mm has such a narrow field of view and unforgiving eye relief that it’s practically useless.
+There is a 17 mm and a 6 mm eyepiece included in the buy and unfortunately, the 6 mm has such a narrow field of view and unforgiving eye relief that in my opinion it’s practically useless.
 The 17 mm eyepiece isn’t low power enough to make the most of the wide fields of view the StarBlast is capable of providing.

 To help with better contrast and resolution, upgrading the eyepieces and adding in a Barlow lens will help you make the most of the telescope’s potential.
 You may want to consider Plossl eyepieces for their superior glass quality and perhaps a König derivative that has a marketed 60+ degree field of view.
 Some of these eyepieces have built-in Barlows and have very forgiving eye relief.